 \begin{itemize}[leftmargin=*] \item \textbf{Patch release ($x.y.Z$):} Bug fixes that do not alter any contract dimension. \item \textbf{Minor release ($x.Y.0$):} Enhancements that extend capability while preserving existing contract guarantees.
 Resource requirements may decrease but not increase. \item \textbf{Major release ($X.0.0$):} Changes that modify one or more contract dimensions in a way that may invalidate existing compositions, invocations, or governance approvals. \end{itemize}

-While software package ecosystems~\cite{prestonwerner2013} provide the conceptual basis, the extension to embodied capabilities introduces constraints absent from conventional dependency management.
-Critically, a change classified as ``minor'' under standard semver may constitute ``major'' in embodied semver if it alters resource requirements, permission needs, or recovery behavior---even if the functional signature remains unchanged.
+Software package ecosystems~\citep{prestonwerner2013} provide the conceptual basis, but the extension to embodied capabilities introduces constraints absent from conventional dependency management: a change classified as ``minor'' under standard semver may constitute ``major'' in embodied semver if it alters resource requirements, permission needs, or recovery behavior, even when the functional signature remains unchanged.